Spatiotemporal chaos in the interface growth of topological insulators: Interfacial instability with negative stiffness

-{\it Interfacial instability with negative stiffness.}---To clarify the distinct behaviors between positive and negative stiffness, we investigate the change in the surface energy associated with a morphological evolution from the ($\bar{1}\bar{1}$) surface to a bumped surface~[Figs.~\ref{fig:energy_change}(a) and \ref{fig:energy_change}(b)].
+To clarify the distinct behaviors between positive and negative stiffness, we investigate the change in the surface energy associated with a morphological evolution from the ($\bar{1}\bar{1}$) surface to a bumped surface~[Figs.~\ref{fig:energy_change}(a) and \ref{fig:energy_change}(b)].
 We first consider a geometry under the full OBC with the (10), (01), and ($\bar{1}\bar{1}$) surfaces, which we refer to as geometry (i)~[Fig.~\ref{fig:energy_change}(a)].
 We calculate the following surface energy for geometry (i):

 where $L_x$ ($L_y$) is the system size along the $x$ ($y$) direction, $N_{\rm uc}$ is the number of unit cells in the geometry (i), and $E_{\rm bulk}$ is given by Eq.~\eqref{eq:bulk_enrgy}.
 Here, $E_{\rm OBC}$ is the energy for the geometry (i) under the full OBC, which is defined by